S-Mae/nfcore-viralrecon-analysis/README.md

 # nfcore-viralrecon-analysis
-The Kappa Variant Discovery
+### **The Kappa Variant Discovery**

-This repository documents my first end-to-end experience analyzing **SARS-CoV-2 sequencing data** using the **nf-core/viralrecon** pipeline — from raw FASTQ files to lineage identification of the **Kappa (B.1.617.1)** variant.
+This repository documents my first end-to-end analysis of **SARS-CoV-2 sequencing data** using the **nf-core/viralrecon** pipeline — from raw FASTQ files to lineage identification of the **Kappa (B.1.617.1)** variant.

+It captures the process, challenges, and lessons learned while implementing a real-world viral genome analysis workflow.

 ---

 ## Overview
-This project demonstrates the process of viral genome reconstruction and mutation profiling using open-source tools like **Nextflow**, **nf-core/viralrecon**, **SnpEff**, **USHER**, and **IGV**.
+This project demonstrates the complete process of viral genome reconstruction and mutation profiling using open-source tools like **Nextflow**, **nf-core/viralrecon**, **SnpEff**, **USHER**, and **IGV**.

-It reflects the persistence and growth that comes with debugging, optimizing, and learning as a beginner in real-world bioinformatics workflow automation.
+It highlights not just the technical steps but also the perseverance required to troubleshoot and optimize complex bioinformatics workflows as a beginner.

 ---